 Our Parish Priest is Fr Tim Buckley who is a regular visitor to our school .Children attend Mass each term to celebrate a week day mass with parishioners.
 In addition, we celebrate School Masses at the beginning and end of term and on other significant occasions.
 Fr Tim often visits classes in school to talk about particular topics which further enhances children’s knowledge, skills and helps them to develop a deeper understanding of their faith.

-Mrs Mary Monkhouse is our link R.E. governor who visits school regularly and supports our children in prepration for the Sacraments through the ‘With You Always’ programme.
+Mrs Mary Monkhouse is our link R.E. governor who visits school regularly and supports our children in preparation for the Sacraments.

 OUR SCHOOL VALUES

-ACHIEVE ASPIRE CARE COMPASSION COURAGE CREATIVITY FORGIVENESS HAPPINESS HEALTH JOY LOVE PEACE RESILIENCE RESPECT TOGETHERNESS TOLERANCE
+FAITH ASPIRE CARE COMPASSION CREATIVITY FORGIVENESS JOY LOVE PEACE RESILIENCE RESPECT CHARITY CURIOSITY TOGETHERNESS HOPE

 WORDS FROM FR TIM BUCKLEY – PARISH PRIEST